It’s time to learn what separates those who successfully lose weight (and keep it off) with those who don’t.

 The truth is that we are all flawed superheroes.

-Unhealthy people try to fix their flaws through sheer willpower and then feel deep shame when they can’t stop their behavior.
+People who struggle to lose weight often try to fix their flaws through sheer willpower and then feel deep shame when they can’t stop their behavior.

 Permanently healthy people recognize their Kryptonite, and have a plan to avoid or protect against it: